J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 J M ENGR 4950 Fundamentals of Mechanical Engineering Review: 1 semester hour

-Prerequisites: Senior standing.
+Prerequisites: Senior standing and Mechanical Engineering major.
 A review and preparation of the most recent NCEES Fundamentals of Engineering (FE) Exam specifications for Mechanical Engineering students is offered in a classroom setting.
 Exam strategies will be illustrated using examples.